-"Fakkaruni" passage), the area beneath the tonic is dwelt on, the area above the tonic doesn't occur in the melody (or at most the D one step above the tonic), and the G is strong and present, though not tonicized.
+described above, and hence simply a part of the ordinary Jins Rast on the octave tonic?
+The difference is that in the passage in "Ya Shadi il-Alhan" (and in other similar passages we will see below, as well as in mm.
+13 and 14 of the "Fakkaruni" passage), the area beneath the tonic is dwelt on, the area above the tonic doesn't occur in the melody (or at most the D one step above the tonic), and the G is strong and present, though not tonicized.
 If the G were absent, and most of the melody were above the tonic, I would instead refer to the A-natural and B-half-flat as part of the upper-octave Jins Rast.
-I admit that as a result of the way I've chosen to delineate ajnas the boundaries are sometimes not as clear as they are in the conventional theory-as we saw above in the case of Bayati (examples 6 & 7), the ajnas as I describe them actually overlap each other as scale fragments-nonetheless, I prefer not to force the music to fit the procrustean bed of an inadequate theory, and instead to allow the theory to reflect the less-than-clear boundaries within the music itself.
+I admit that as a result of the way I've chosen to delineate ajnas the boundaries are sometimes not as clear as they are in the conventional theory-as we saw above in the case of Bayati (Examples 6 and 7), the ajnas as I describe them actually overlap each other as scale fragments-nonetheless, I prefer not to force the music to fit the procrustean bed of an inadequate theory, and instead to allow the theory to reflect the less-than-clear boundaries within the music itself.
 To me, the combination of tonicization and melodic motion settles the issues of analysis as well as can be hoped.

-The second hitherto-unnamed jins I'll discuss here occurs in Maqam Hijazkar and those of its family, such as Shadd Araban, Suzidil, etc. Jins Hijaz (occuring as a root jins in Maqam Hijaz, and as a secondary jins in Maqam Suznak, Maqam Bayati Shuri, and many other maqamat), has the same intervallic relationships below its tonic (i.e. "jins baggage") as does Jins Bayati: a whole step immediately below the tonic, and a 3⁄4 step between the 6th and 7th scale degrees below the tonic.
-Example 10 shows a few characteristic melodies in Jins Hijaz: Example 10a is a simplified version of the melody of the call to prayer used all over the Arab world, in Hijaz on D; Example 10b is the opening of the third verse of "Ghannili Shwayya," in Jins Hijaz on G, which in this case is the 5th degree of Maqam Suznak (whose root Jins is Rast C).
+The second hitherto-unnamed jins I'll discuss here occurs in Maqam Hijazkar and those of its family, such as Shadd Araban, Suzidil, etc. Jins Hijaz (occuring as a root jins in Maqam Hijaz, and as a secondary jins in Maqam Suznak, Maqam Bayati Shuri, and many other maqamat), has the same intervallic relationships below its tonic (i.e., "jins baggage") as does Jins Bayati: a whole step immediately below the tonic, and a /4 step between the 6th and 7th scale degrees below the tonic.
+Example 10 shows a few characteristic melodies in Jins Hijaz: Example 10(a) is a simplified version of the melody of the call to prayer used all over the Arab world, in Hijaz on D; Example 10(b) is the opening of the third verse of "Ghannili Shwayya," in Jins Hijaz on G, which in this case is the 5th degree of Maqam Suznak (whose root Jins is Rast C).

-So how should we describe the Jins that opens the muwashshah "Tif Ya Durri," in Maqam Hijazkar-Kurd on C?:
+So how should we describe the Jins that opens the mu-washshah "Tif Ya Durri," in Maqam Hijazkar-Kurd on C?
+See Example 11.

 Conventional theory would account for this passage using two ajnas: Hijaz on C, and Hijaz on G. But there is one tonic (the C), and the melody is stepwise and contiguous surrounding it.
-We also cannot say that the notes underneath the tonic of C represent a variation on the jins baggage for Jins Hijaz C, because the B-flat and A-half-flat that would typically be there in that case are very strong in the repertory, and because the diminished third that occurs around the tonic, between D-flat and B-natural, is so characteristic, distinguishing the quality of this jins from the usual Jins Hijaz.
-Hence I have chosen to call this unnamed jins "Jins Hijazkar C" which I represent as follows:
+We also cannot say that the notes underneath the tonic of C represent a variation on the jins baggage for Jins Hijaz C, because the B-flat and A-half-flat that would typically be there in that case are very strong in the repertory, and because the diminished third that occurs around the tonic between D-flat and B-natural is so characteristic, distinguishing the quality of this jins from the usual Jins Hijaz.
+Hence I have chosen to call this unnamed jins "Jins Hijazkar C" which I represent as in Example 12.

-Notice that in this case I have not made the notes underneath the tonic a smaller size; that is because melodies in Jins Hijazkar are usually centered on the tonic, spending as much time below it as above.
+Notice that in this case I have not made the notes underneath the tonic a smaller size.
+That is because melodies in Jins Hijazkar, while usually centered on the tonic, spend as much time below it as above.